WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 @Selection | Refers to a selection submitted by a player through a prompt.
 @SecondarySelection | Refers to a selection submitted by a player through a prompt.
 \<Number\> | A number.
-%Number[N]% | Refers to a number stored as host information.
+%Number[any]% | Refers to a number stored as host information.
+Replace [any] with any text or nothing.
 \<Variable\> | A [variable](#variables) that is evaluated to a number.
 \<Number\>/\<Number\> | A division of two numbers (both of which can be one of the above options), rounded to the nearest full number.